Mistaf/Discord-PrivateChannels/README.md

+`This bot has been made in discord.js version 11 and will not receive any updates`

 # PrivateChannels

-Discord bot that creates a private channel for the users so they can talk in a private voicechat without adding each other
+A Discord bot that creates a private channel for the users so they can talk in a private voice chat without adding each other

 ## What does it do?

-The bot will create a parent channel if it doesn't exsist yet and create private channels under the parent. the channels will be named by the users id so the bot doesnt require to log who owns what channel. you can invite/kick people to your own private channel so you can decide who joins your channel.
+The bot will create a parent channel if it doesn't exist yet and create private channels under the parent. the channels will be named by the user's id so the bot doesn't require to log who owns what channel. you can invite/kick people to your own private channel so you can decide who joins your channel.

-to get a list of the commands and get started with the bot just type /privatehelp and the bot sends you all the commands
+to get a list of the commands and get started with the bot just type `/privatehelp` and the bot sends you all the commands

 ### Invite bot

-[here](https://discordapp.com/oauth2/authorize?client_id=592883479394517013&scope=bot&permissions=16777232/) is a link to invite the bot to your own server
+[here](https://discordapp.com/oauth2/authorize?client_id=592883479394517013&scope=bot&permissions=16777232/) is a link to invite the bot to your server

 ## Built With